 This training is designed to help you prepare should you ever be faced with an active shooter or intruder event.
 We certainly hope this never happens to you or anyone you know, but if it does we hope this training helps you stay safe.

-How to Prepare for a Hospital Shooting
+How to Prepare for a Active Shooter at a Hospital

 There are several strategies that your hospital can adapt to effectively prepare for a potential active shooter situation.